rndmorris/Salis-Arcana/docs/bugfixes.md

 Prevent eldritch crabs, thaumic slimes, and all taintacles from being able to attack while performing their death animation.

+## Fix Outer Lands Null Crash

+**Config option:** `fixOuterLandsNull`

+Fixes generation of the Outer Lands dungeons failing due to attempting to set the orientation of an invalid tile entity.

 ## Infernal Furnace Item Duplication Fix

 **Config option:** `infernalFurnaceDupeFix`